CMU-17-214/s2024/README.md

 - Have experience testing and analyzing your software
 - Understand principles of concurrency and distributed systems

-See a more detailed list of [learning goals](https://cmu-17-214.github.io/f2023/learninggoals.html) describing what we want students to know or be able to do by the end of the semester.
+See a more detailed list of [learning goals](https://cmu-17-214.github.io/s2024/learninggoals.html) describing what we want students to know or be able to do by the end of the semester.
 We evaluate whether learning goals have been achieved through assignments and exams.

 ### Coordinates

-Tu/Th 2:00 - 3:20 p.m. in TEP 1403
+Tu/Th 3:30 - 4:50 p.m. in WEH 7500

+**[Jonathan Aldrich](https://www.cs.cmu.edu/~aldrich/)**, [TCS](https://www.covidcast.cmu.edu/visit/july-2021-campus-map) 422, office hours: see calendar

-**[Christian Kaestner](https://www.cs.cmu.edu/~ckaestne/)**, [TCS](https://www.covidcast.cmu.edu/visit/july-2021-campus-map) 345, office hours: see calendar
+**[Charlie Garrod](https://www.cs.cmu.edu/~charlie/)**, [TCS](https://www.covidcast.cmu.edu/visit/july-2021-campus-map) 343, office hours: see calendar

-**[Jeremy Lacomis](https://jeremylacomis.com/)**, [TCS](https://www.covidcast.cmu.edu/visit/july-2021-campus-map) 415, office hours: see calendar
+**[Jeremy Lacomis](https://jeremylacomis.com/)**, [TCS](https://www.covidcast.cmu.edu/visit/july-2021-campus-map) 362, office hours: see calendar

 Our TAs also provide an additional 15h of office hours each week; see details in the calendar.